raj4tshenoy/NatDis/ReadMe.md

 Goal :To predict the probability of occurence of an Aftershock with 80% or more accuracy and to cater to the needs of the people affected by the disaster through our app or SMS.

-Technologies used: OpenWeatherMap API, Flutter, Scripts coded in Python, Matlab , Deep Learning, C#, Azure SDK, UGCS urls, Twilio API, Flask.
+Technologies used: Flutter, Scripts coded in Python, Matlab , Deep Learning, Tensorflow, Keras UGCS urls, Twilio API, Flask, Firebase, Azure AppServices, JavaScript, HTML, LeafletJS

 Work Flow:
 =======================